jsosa098/jsosa098/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Howdy!
 My name is Jose Sosa.

-    I will earn my Bachelor of Science in Electrical Engineering at Texas A&M University on 12/17/2021.
+    I earned a Bachelor of Science in Electrical Engineering at Texas A&M University in the winter of 2021.

     I am looking to exand and strengthen my skills in the field of computer science, while sharing a repositoy of my projects.